Publish Date :2021/01/11 - 09:44

 energy and in-situ block size

-In order to control and optimize a mining operation, it is important to assess the fragmentation caused by blasting and subsequent crushing and grinding stages.
-Prediction of the mean size of a fragmented rock through the rock mass characteristics, the blasting geometry, the technical parameters and the explosive properties is an important challenge for the blasting engineers.
-Some of the effective parameters on rock fragmentation have been investigated in several empirical models.
-A model for fragmentation in bench blasting was developed using the effective parameters on the existing empirical models to propose a simple applicable model for predicting the X50 value.
-The proposed model was calibrated by nonlinear fits to 35 bench blasts in different sites from the Sungun copper mine, the Akdaglar quarry, the and Mrica quarry.
-In order to validate the proposed model, the results were compared to the data obtained from six blast sites in the Chadormalu iron ore mine and the Porgera gold mine.
-The results indicated a small variance in X50, which was calculated by the proposed model through the image processing approach.
-The Comparison of the powers between the proposed and the Kuz-Ram models showed that the specific explosive energy and the powder factor are almost the same.
+In order to control and optimize a mining operation, it is critical to assess fragmentation caused by blasting and subsequent crushing and grinding stages.
+Blasting engineers are challenged to predict the mean size of a fragmented rock based on the characteristics of the rock mass, blasting geometry, technical parameters and explosive properties.
+Some of the effective parameters for rock fragmentation have been investigated in several empirical models.
+A model for fragmentation in bench blasting was developed using the effective parameters in the existing empirical models.
+It proposes a simple model for predicting the X50 value.
+The proposed model was calibrated by nonlinear fits to 35 bench blasts at different sites at the Sungun copper mine, the Akdaglar quarry, and the Mrica quarry.
+The developed model was validated by comparing it to data obtained from six blast sites at the Chadormalu iron ore mine and the Porgera gold mine.
+The results indicated a small variance in X50, which was calculated by the proposed model through an image processing approach.
+In comparing the proposed and Kuz-Ram models, the specific explosive energy and powder factor are almost identical.
 The advantage of the proposed model over the Kuz-Ram model is the specific explosive energy, since this parameter includes the powder factor and the weight strength of an explosive.
-In addition, a sensitivity analysis was conducted based on the artificial neural network.
-The results showed that the burden and the specific explosive energy were the most effective parameters in the proposed model.
+In addition, a sensitivity analysis was conducted based on an artificial neural network.
+The results showed that the burden and the specific explosive energy were the most effective parameters in the designed model.